College of Education > Student Resources > Academic Success Center > Test of Academic Proficiency

 The Test of Academic Proficiency (formerly the Basic Skills Test) consists of 170 multiple-choice questions in reading comprehension, language arts (grammar and writing) and mathematics, and a written essay assignment.
 Given the high stakes nature of this test, we urge you to be prepared.
 Sitting repeatedly for a test will be costly.

-Students can take this test up to 10 years prior to the issuance of a teaching certificate.
+Students can use any ACT/SAT test previously taken (regardless of time frame).
+If the test did not include writing, the test can be retaken to include writing.
 Effective May 6, 2014, there will be no limit to the number of attempts for the same ILTS test.
 If you pass some sections but not others, you may bank the passes in those sections and not retake them.
-Do not repeat the test without taking measures to remediate the areas of weakness.
+Do not repeat the test without taking measures to remedy the areas of weakness.

 Applicants seeking admission to an approved Illinois educator preparation program can submit official ACT/SAT score reports in lieu of a passing score on the TAP.

 Can't find what you are looking for?
 For more information, you can visit the ISBE licensure site.

 Visit our TAP Study Guides page for study material and practice exams.